helm/charts/stable/mattermost-team-edition/README.md

 `config.SMTPPassword`     | The password associated with the SMTP username                                                      | ``
 `config.FeedbackEmail`    | Address displayed on email account used when sending notification emails from Mattermost system     | ``
 `config.FeedbackName`     | Name displayed on email account used when sending notification emails from Mattermost system        | ``
-`ingress.enabled`         | if `true`, an ingress is created                                                                    | `false`
+`config.enableSignUpWithEmail` | Allow team creation and account signup using email and password. | `true` `ingress.enabled`         | if `true`, an ingress is created                                                                    | `false`
 `ingress.hosts`           | a list of ingress hosts       | `[mattermost.example.com]`
 `ingress.tls`             | a list of [IngressTLS](https://v1-8.docs.kubernetes.io/docs/api-reference/v1.8/#ingresstls-v1beta1-extensions) items      | `[]`